 Welcome First Year Students!

-Hopefully you have found the recently launched New Students Website useful thus far.
+Hopefully you have found the New Students Website useful thus far.
 Even with all of the information provided there, we know that navigating and understanding the academic policies, rules, and regulations at Wake Forest can overwhelming.
 To assist you all on the beginning of your journey here at Wake Forest, we at the Office of Academic Advising have put together the following list of frequently asked questions (FAQ) to help you better navigate through your first semester.